 Christ came to do what the law could not do for us – to save, deliver or redeem us from the domination of sin!

-The Scripture declares: “For what the law couldn’t do, in that it was weak through the flesh, God did, sending his own Son in the likeness of sinful flesh and for sin, he condemned sin in the flesh.”
+Paul writes, “For what the law couldn’t do, in that it was weak through the flesh, God did, sending his own Son in the likeness of sinful flesh and for sin, he condemned sin in the flesh.”
 (Rom.
 8:3 WEB).

-Through the physical birth, we inherited a nature which has sin firmly engrafted or embedded in it.
+Through the physical or natural birth, we inherited a nature which has sin firmly engrafted or embedded in it.
 It is this nature that makes us sinners or slaves of sin.
 The sin implanted in our nature cannot be separated by any means except by death.
 Unless we die, we cannot be free from sin.

 It is only a dead man who is free from sin!

 The Scripture states, “For he who has died is freed from sin.”
 (Rom.
 6:7 RSV).